College of Performing and Visual Arts

 - MUS 100 Recitals, Concerts and Productions must be taken each semester in residence.

-- Students must take Individual Performance and Major Musical Organizations during each semester in residence.
+- Students must take Performance Study or Applied Music, and Major Musical Organizations during each semester in residence.
 See “Major Musical Organizations”.

 Degree Requirements — 120 Credits